dojo/docs/dojo/on.rst

     on(document, "click", clickHandler);
   });

-The return value from the on function is a signal handler that has a remove() method that can be used to stop listening for the events.
+Dojo provides a way to remove an event handler.
+The return value of `on` is a simple object with a `remove` method, which will remove the event listener when called.
 For example, to listen for a single click, one could do:

 .. js ::